 - Additionally, we have sophisticated systems for detecting users that log in from systems or locations that have a history of fraud or are more likely to engage in fraudulent behavior.
 When our system detects a potentially fraudulent user, we make it a priority to get more details about the seller and verify the authenticity of their offerings.

 2. Helping you evaluate our sellers

 A seller's feedback rating is the first place to get a sense of whether the seller has a history of satisfied customers.
-But Bonanza takes feedback a step further.
-We rate our sellers on an eight-point trustworthiness scale that includes stuff like:
+But there are a few other ways you can evaluate a seller using this eight-point trustworthiness scale, which includes stuff like:

 - Does the seller have a lot of positive feedback?

 - Has another user left a personal recommendation of the seller?

 - Has the seller taken the time to fill out their About Me section and booth details?